-To give cells autonomy to take decisions about the work being done, create and schedule some tasks independently, without approval, some of the budgeting is delegated to them.
+To give cells autonomy to make decisions about the work being done, create and schedule some tasks independently, without approval, some of the budgeting is delegated to them.
 The idea is to ensure that someone close to the work can be taking more of the decisions regarding the internal budgets, someone who can have in mind all the details of the work.
 It keeps our efficiency high and allows a better use of our internal budgets.

 For this to work, a cell needs a simple way to check that it remains sustainable while it takes these decisions.
 A cell is only sustainable when enough hours worked can be billed from clients, proportionally to the hours that aren't billable.
 Rather than requiring management approval for each new task or internal project budget, each cell ensures that it doesn't exceed a budget of 1h of internal/unbilled budget for every 2.5h the cell bills to clients.